somewherewarm/woocommerce-subscribe-all-the-things/README.md

 #### Further Reading

 Want to learn more?
-Check out the excellent post about [Subscribe All the Things on SellWithWP.com](https://www.sellwithwp.com/woocommerce-subscribe-all-the-things/).
+Check out the excellent post about [Subscribe All The Things on SellWithWP.com](https://www.sellwithwp.com/woocommerce-subscribe-all-the-things/).

 #### License